bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-get-fields.md

-# Get Product or Trade Offer Property Fields catalog.productProperty.getFields
+# Get Product or Variation Property Fields catalog.productProperty.getFields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}